lumping/Cylinder/README.md

 #function

   This is a procedure for circular flow.

 How to use the procedure?

    1.Go the the place where you put the procedure.

-    2.run zhe command
+   2.run zhe command：
                      icoFoam